-The following table sets forth the name and age of each Director and the positions and offices held by each with the Company in addition to the position as a director:
+The following table sets forth the name and age of each Director and each nominee for Director and the positions and offices held by each with the Company in addition to the position as a director:

 Name Age Position

-Joshua D. Schein, Ph.D 38 Chief Executive Officer, Secretary and Director
+Joshua D. Schein, Ph.D 39 Chief Executive Officer, Secretary and Director

-Judson A. Cooper 40 Chairman of the Board, Executive Vice President
+Judson A. Cooper 41 Chairman of the Board, Executive Vice President

-Adam D. Eilenberg 42 Director
+Jeffrey Rubin 32 Director

-Stephen C. Knight, M.D.
-38 Director
+Scott Eagle 40 Director

-Jeffrey Rubin 31 Director
+Thomas N. Lanier 40 Director

-Joshua D. Schein, Ph.
-D. has served as Chief Executive Officer of the Company since August 1998 and as acting Chief Executive Officer from April 1998 to August 1998.
-Dr. Schein has also served as Secretary and a Director of the Company since December 1995.
-Dr. Schein served as Chief Financial Officer of the Company from December 1995 until April 1998.
+Joshua D. Schein, Ph.D. has served as our Chief Executive Officer since August 1998 and as acting Chief Executive Officer from April 1998 to August 1998.
+Dr. Schein has also served as Secretary and a Director since December 1995.
+Dr. Schein served as Chief Financial Officer from December 1995 until April 1998.
 From December 1995 to June 1998, Dr. Schein was a Director of DepoMed, Inc., a publicly traded biotechnology company.
-From January 1996 to August 1998, Dr. Schein was an executive officer and a director of Virologix Corporation, a private biotechnology company.
-From June 1996 to September 1998, Dr. Schein was an executive officer and a director of Callisto Pharmaceuticals, Inc. Dr. Schein is currently a director of both Virologix and Callisto.
-From 1994 to 1995, Dr. Schein served as a Vice President of Investment Banking at Josephthal, Lyon and Ross, Incorporated, an investment banking firm.
+From January 1996 to August 1998, Dr. Schein was an executive officer and a director (until July 1999) of Virologix Corporation, a private biotechnology company.
+From June 1996 to September 1998, Dr. Schein was an executive officer and a director (until September 1999) of Callisto Pharmaceuticals, Inc. From 1994 to 1995, Dr. Schein served as a Vice President of Investment Banking at Josephthal, Lyon and Ross, Incorporated, an investment banking firm.
 From 1991 to 1994, Dr. Schein was a Vice President at D. Blech & Company, Incorporated, a merchant and investment banking firm focused on the biopharmaceutical industry.
 Dr. Schein received a Ph.D. in neuroscience from the Albert Einstein College of Medicine and an MBA from the Columbia Graduate School of Business.
-Dr. Schein is a principal of CSO Ventures LLC ("CSO") and Prism Ventures LLC ("Prism"), privately held limited liability companies.
 See "Certain Relationships and Related Transactions."

-Judson A. Cooper has served as Chairman of the Board of Directors of the Company since August 1998 and as acting Chairman of the Board from April 1998 to August 1998.
-Mr. Cooper has also served as Director of the Company since December 1995 and Executive Vice President since November 1996.
+Judson A. Cooper has served as our Chairman of the Board of Directors since August 1998 and as acting Chairman of the Board from April 1998 to August 1998.
+Mr. Cooper has also served as Director since December 1995 and Executive Vice President since November 1996.
 From December 1995 until November 1996 Mr. Cooper served as President.
 From August 1995 to June 1998, Mr. Cooper was a Director of DepoMed, Inc., a publicly traded biotechnology company.
-From January 1996 to August 1998, Mr. Cooper was an executive officer and a director of Virologix Corporation, a private biotechnology company.
-From June 1996 to September 1998, Mr. Cooper was an executive officer and a director of Callisto Pharmaceuticals, Inc. Mr. Cooper is currently a director of both Virologix and Callisto.
-Mr. Cooper had been a private investor from September 1993 to December 1995.
+From January 1996 to August 1998, Mr. Cooper was an executive officer and a director (until July 1999) of Virologix Corporation, a private biotechnology company.
+From June 1996 to September 1998, Mr. Cooper was an executive officer and a director (until September 1999) of Callisto Pharmaceuticals, Inc. Mr. Cooper had been a private investor from September 1993 to December 1995.
 From 1991 to 1993, Mr. Cooper served as a Vice President of D. Blech & Company, Incorporated.
 Mr. Cooper is a graduate of the Kellogg School of Management.
-Mr. Cooper is a principal of CSO and of Prism.
 See "Certain Relationships and Related Transactions."